The Rule for Hermitages, 7

 The St. Francis Option challenges us to discern the delicate balance between the contemplative life and the active life.
 It keeps our gaze fixed on God above without neglecting our feet and hands in this world below.
 It places us in the roles of both Martha and Mary (see Matthew 26:6-13; Mark 14:3-9; John 12:1-8).
 It gives us hope in eternal life without neglecting the Gospel call to those suffering and in need of the Good News we have received.
 It allows for receiving as well as giving.

-Though Francis and Benedict lived in different eras from our own as well as one another, the Options they chose are both still relevant today.
-They can both give us guidance as we, too, ask ourselves the same questions that they asked themselves eight and sixteen centuries ago in ages of cultural decadence and wickedness (similar to our own):
+Though Francis lived in a different era from our own, the Option he chose is still relevant today.
+It can both give us guidance as we, too, ask ourselves the same questions that he asked himself eight and sixteen centuries ago in ages of cultural decadence and wickedness (similar to our own):

 “Lord, what do you want me to do?”